Ziya-As/PostgreSQL/postgreSQL.md

 JOIN users u ON u.user_id = p.user_id;
 ```

-Here is a more complext example:
+Here is a more complex example:

 ```sql
 SELECT